United Kingdom Homecare Association

 Announcement posted on: 11 June 2014

-Care Act part one consultation launched in England
+Care Act 2014 - part one consultation on statutory guidance to councils

-The Department of Health has launched its important and weighty consultation on the regulations and guidance that will underpin part one of the Care Act 2014.
-It relates to care and support reforms and provisions which come into effect in April 2015 and to how the care and support system should operate in England in 2015/16.
+The Department of Health sought views on its important and weighty consultation on the regulations and guidance that will underpin part one of the Care Act 2014.
+The documents related to care and support reforms and provisions which come into effect in April 2015 and to how the care and support system should operate in England in 2015/16.
 There will be a separate consultation for reforms coming into effect in April 2016 later this year.
-UKHCA's Policy Team will be analysing the consultation, and looking to give members a steer on the parts that relate to homecare provision, as there are a substantial number of sections.
-Members' comments on the consultation are welcome - please email email@example.com by 18 July 2014 (Now extended to 25 July 2014).
+UKHCA's Policy Team have submitted a response on behalf of members, having taken soundings from members on their views.

 The Department of Health's covering letter.